 Renewable ammonia price discoveries: a closer look at the H2Global and SECI auctions

-These are both substantially lower than the delivery price of €1,153 per ton of renewable ammonia in the H2Global pilot ammonia auction, which was won by Fertiglobe’s Egypt Green Project in Ain Sokhna, with deliveries of at least 40,000 tons of ammonia per year between 2028 and 2033 from Egypt to northwest Europe, with potential first deliveries in 2027.
-With three data points to now assess, let’s take a closer look at the difference between these prices, the drivers behind costs for renewable ammonia, and what market signals the auctions have sent.
+With more results expected in the coming days and weeks.
+The three SECI results to date are substantially lower than the delivery price of €1,153 per ton of renewable ammonia in the H2Global pilot ammonia auction, which was won by Fertiglobe’s Egypt Green Project in Ain Sokhna, with deliveries of at least 40,000 tons of ammonia per year between 2028 and 2033 from Egypt to northwest Europe, with potential first deliveries in 2027.
+With four data points to now assess, let’s take a closer look at the difference between these prices, the drivers behind costs for renewable ammonia, and what market signals the auctions have sent.

 “Green” hydrogen definitions